Nuneaton railway station: 21st century

 In 2004, Network Rail built two new platforms, numbered 6 and 7, on the eastern side of the station.
-These were built as part of a grade separation project to separate trains on the Birmingham to Peterborough line from those on the West Coast Main Line; this was to avoid the need for Birmingham-Leicester trains to cause conflicting movements by running across the WCML on the level.
+These were built as part of a grade separation project to separate trains on the Birmingham to Peterborough line from those on the WCML; this was to avoid the need for Birmingham-Leicester trains to cause conflicting movements by running across the WCML on the level.
 A disused flyover north of the station, which carries the Birmingham to Peterborough line over the WCML, was restored to use; a connection was built between this and the new platforms, which were dedicated to the Birmingham-Leicester-East Anglia services.

 In November 2012, the 0.9 mile Nuneaton North Chord opened to the north of the station.
 The chord allows freight trains approaching Nuneaton from Felixstowe, via the Birmingham–Peterborough line, to join the northbound WCML after crossing the flyover, allowing them to avoid conflicts with southbound main line trains.

+Accident in 1975

+In the early hours of 6 June 1975, an overnight sleeper train from London to Glasgow Central derailed and crashed just south of Nuneaton station, killing six people and injuring 38.
+It was caused when the train ran onto a length of temporary track with a speed restriction at too high a speed.
+Lighting equipment illuminating a board giving advance warning of the speed restriction failed; this led the driver to wrongly conclude that it had been lifted, so he failed to slow down.

+One of the Class 86 locomotives mounted the platform, causing damage to the station.
+A plaque commemorating the victims of the crash was unveiled at the station in August 2015.